-Click on the link http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html#download-jdbc-driver in the browser of your local machine to Download the Amazon Redshift JDBC Driver.
+Copy and paste the link http://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html#download-jdbc-driver in the browser of your local machine to Download the Amazon Redshift JDBC Driver.

 Click on the download link for the latest driver jar file to download it, and to copy the class for the same driver.